Fujifilm X10 vs X-E1

 |Fujifilm X-T10« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Fujifilm X-T10|

 |Panasonic LX7« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic LX7|

 |Panasonic LX5« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Panasonic LX5|

 It is notable that the X-E1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X10 does not feature such a mic input.

 Both the X10 and the X-E1 have been discontinued, but can regularly be found used on eBay.
 The X10 was replaced by the Fujifilm X20, while the X-E1 was followed by the Fujifilm X-E2.

-So how do things add up?
-Is the Fujifilm X10 better than the Fujifilm X-E1 or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Fujifilm X10 and the Fujifilm X-E1?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X10:

 - Better jpgs: Has a more modern image processing engine (EXR Processor II vs EXR Processor).